ElijahCuff/Tas-GRN-Collection/README.md

 ---
 ## The Website
-The official website is now set to scanner.ga and will be easy to remember as scanner dot government association, although it isn't one - it's easy to remember.
+The official website is now set to https://github.com/ElijahCuff/taspol and will be updated with new streams when found.

 Reference,.
 "Telstra awarded $567m TasGRN contract" - https://www.criticalcomms.com.au/content/public-safety/article/telstra-awarded-567m-tasgrn-contract-221547304